cod3rcarl/karma-card-game/README.md

 - K - Weight ?
 12
 - A - Weight ?
 13

-Rules

-- Card must be the same or higher, unless a wild card is played
+* Card must be the same or higher, unless a wild card is played
-- 4 cards same value removes the pile
+* 4 cards same value removes the pile

 Game Board